dris-thinker98/dris-thinker98/README.md

 * 🎬 Collaborative Filtering
 * 🗃️ Information Retrieval Systems
 * 🤖 Artificial Intelligence (using Prolog and Python)
-* 📱 Mobile Computing (including App Development on Andriod Studio)
+* 📱 Mobile Computing (including App Development on Android Studio)

+Some of my course related repositories are made public so as to shed light, give references/ideas and inspire everyone to delve deeper into these subjects and learn more about them.
+Have a look!